matthewbdaly/highperformancelaravel.com/content/pages/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at matthew(at)matthedaly.co.uk.
+If you have any questions or concerns about this Privacy Policy, please contact us at matthew(at)matthewdaly.co.uk.